kakagri/kakagri/README.md

 <p align="center">
 <h1>Hi there 👋 I'm Khaled, I do things </h1>
-Working hard at AAVE, always open to discuss defi and math stuff, you can reach out on telegram: @khaledgrira
+Working hard at AAVE, always open to discuss defi and math stuff, you can reach out on telegram: @khaledgrira or on twitter: @iamkakagri.
 </p>